primatejs/primate/docs/docs/go.md

 In addition, any types defined in `types` will be available to a `Dispatcher`.

-Suppose you have defined the following type.
+Suppose you have defined this type.

 ```js caption=types/uuid.js
 import is from "@rcompat/invariant/is";